 Be sure to check out our full list of grooming tools, as recommended and loved by members of our community.

-**This article with written in consultation with Ashley P.
+This article was written in consultation with Ashely P.

-Ashley worked as a professional groomer for 15+ years, a career she loved working with animals.
-She is currently a full time student pursuing a career in health care.
-As a human mom of 2 and fur mom to 1 cat, she loves going on adventures with her kids and trying new things (especially food!)
+About Ashley: Ashley worked as a professional groomer for 15+ years, a career she loved working with animals.
+She is currently a full-time student pursuing a career in health care.
+As a human mom of 2 and fur mom to 1 cat, she loves going on adventures with her kids and trying new things (especially food!).

 ***Disclaimer: This article contains affiliate links from Amazon through the Amazon Associates program.
 While FKD earns a small commission when a qualifying purchase is made through these links, we are not affiliated with the brands mentioned.
 All opinions are our own.
 We do not receive any compensation or commission from Our Haru.